Updated 2nd December 2021.

 LATEST URUGUAY COVID-19 NEWS:

-- Beginning November 1st 2021, Uruguay will open its borders to international travellers who are fully vaccinated and can present a negative PCR test.
+- Beginning November 1st 2021, Uruguay will open its borders to international travellers who are fully vaccinated (no more than 9 months earlier) and can present a negative PCR test.
 Source.

 - Once borders reopen, Uruguay is planning to allow entry of foreign travellers fully vaccinated with any COVID-19 vaccine.
 Source.